 Before & After: Home Office Space

 Before, this space was used by kids and adults alike for working from home, exercising, and playing video games.
-With the whole family at home during COVID, we decided it would be smart to give everyone their own little work space and plenty of storage.
+We decided it would be smart to give everyone their own little work space and plenty of storage.